U.S. News Rankings

 Campus Info & Services

 Indiana Institute of Technology offers a number of student services including nonremedial tutoring, placement service, and health service.
 Indiana Institute of Technology also offers campus safety and security services like 24-hour foot and vehicle patrols, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
+Of the students at Indiana Institute of Technology, 42 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Indiana Institute of Technology.

 |Health insurance offered||No|